 The other is the river Neckar next to the city center, the favorite meeting spot for students.
 There’s no better way to spend a sunny day in Tübingen than jumping aboard a pedal boat, canoe, or one of the old punts and sailing up and down the Neckar River.

 Size: 41.68 km²

-Rothenburg is a small town but over time has deserved big attention from local and international visitors.
+Rothenburg is a small town but, over time, has deserved big attention from local and international visitors.
 You probably also have seen this picture, but you might didn’t know that it’s Rothenburg ob der Tauber.
 Over two million tourists come each year to see this tiny picturesque city.

 It’s categorized as one of the best-preserved medieval towns in Europe and also one of the most popular stops on the country’s Romantic Road tourist route.

-Plönlein is the most famous place in this city, very picturesque and pretty, looks like you have traveled in time.
+Plönlein is the most famous place in this city, very picturesque and pretty, it looks like you have traveled in time.

 Rothenburg is known for its medieval center (Altstadt), seemingly untouched by the passage of time, encircled by the undamaged 14th-century town wall.